tfjmp/website/content/post/phd-proposal/index.md

 The goal in this section is to demonstrate your understanding of the literature, and to show the limitations of previous work.
-This should be the basis to your claim of novelty, and it should be clear how the proposed work fit within the existing literature.
+This should be the basis to your claim of novelty, and it should be clear how the proposed work fits within the existing literature.
 The literature review should provide a **critical** assessment of past work, including:
-1. the identification of seminal work in the topic area;
+1. the identification of foundational work in the topic area;
 2. the most closely related prior work;
 3. a clear discussion of their strengths and limitations.

-This part of the document could be used as a basis for a chapter in your final thesis.
+You should consider that this part of the proposal will be used as a chapter in your thesis.

 ## Progress Report